erikyao/erikyao.github.io/_posts/2018-02-21-python-how-to-pip-install-packages-in-virtualenv.md

 pip3 install scikit-learn==0.19.1
 ```

 **Caution:** if you are not going to use `sudo`, the above command works well. `skleran` package will be directly installed to `myvirtualenvs/my-project-virtualenv/lib/python3.5/site-packages`.
-HOWEVER, if you need `sudo`, even your are in the activated environment, it will be installed to the global destination (i.e. `/usr/lib/python3.5/site-packages`).
+HOWEVER, if you need `sudo`, even when your are in the activated environment, it will be installed to the global destination (i.e. `/usr/lib/python3.5/site-packages`).

 An explanation I found is from [stackoverflow: How to install a package inside virtualenv?](https://stackoverflow.com/a/44075783):